The Adventure Begins!

 San Francisco to San Diego

 We left San Francisco July 4, 2021 – our Independence Day – and headed south.
 Our plan was to go south until the butter melts.
 It did, and we kept going!
-Below are the tracks we took on various legs during our first sailing season.
+Below are the tracks of the various legs during our first sailing season.

 Our first leg – San Francisco to San Diego.
 We’d been on this route before.
-It was much more exciting knowing that we would not be heading back north.
+It was much more exciting knowing that we were on a one-way trip – wewould not be heading back north.

-Stops included Half Moon Bay and Monterrey where we picked up two crew to help us with the next long leg to Santa Barbara.
-After dropping off our crew in Santa Barbara we explored many more places in the Los Angeles and San Diego area.
+Stops on the way south included Half Moon Bay, and then Monterrey where we picked up two crew to help us with the next long leg to Santa Barbara.
+After dropping off our crew in Santa Barbara, we explored many more places in the Los Angeles and San Diego area.

-We had friends from Richmond as our buddy boat and were able to convince a friend to crew with us on our first international leg.
+We had very experienced friends from Richmond joining us as our buddy boat, and were able to convince a friend to crew with us on our first international leg.
 Thank you to both!

 Ensenada was our port of entry.
-Amazingly great service from our agent to get us checked in.
-Bienvenidos a Mexico!
+This would be our first luxury hotel marina to enjoy.
+Amazingly great service from our agent to get us checked into this beautiful country.
+Bienvenidos a México!

 We continued our run south.
 We were about a week or so ahead of the 150+ boat Baja Haha fleet.
-We stopped briefly in Turtle Bay and Bahia Santa Maria before our first marina landing in San Jose del Cabo.
+We stopped briefly in beautiful and desolate Turtle Bay and Bahia Santa Maria before our second marina landing in San Jose del Cabo.
+And we made our first barter for the freshest shrimp we’ve ever eaten.

-Our final leg was to La Paz and into the Sea of Cortez.
+Our final leg, with a couple more spectacular stops, was from San Jose to La Paz and into the Sea of Cortez.
 We love La Paz!

 From Baja to the Mainland

-After our brief visit to La Paz, Islas Espirito Santo and Partida, we crossed the Sea of Cortez to Mazatlán.
-The El Cid Hotel and Marina was a welcome respite after our overnight sail – showers, restaurants, pools, happy hours – all that tired sailors could ever want.
+After our too brief visit to La Paz, Isla Espirito Santo and Isla Partida, we crossed the Sea of Cortez to Mazatlán.
+The El Cid Hotel and Marina was a welcome respite after our overnight sail.
+Showers, restaurants, pools, happy hours – all that tired sailors could ever want.

-From Mazatlán our next home was Paradise Village marina in Nuevo Vallarta.
+From Mazatlán, with one more memorable achorage along the way, our next home was Paradise Village marina in Nuevo Vallarta.
 Simply paradise!
 Showers, pools, restaurants, happy hours and more!

 Riviera Nayarit